Monster Cleaning Specialist Wanted

 “Tonight’s going to be fun,” Dante said, his deep chuckling almost sounding evil.
 “You can count me in on that bet.”

-“You got yourself a deal fish.”
+“You got yourself a deal Fish.”
 Josh laughed and flicked his cigarette out the window.

 Glancing at the side mirror, I saw sparks as the cigarette butt rolled on the asphalt.
 The cool night air rushed in through the open window, flushing out the remaining smoke.
 Rolling down my own window, I took in a few deep breaths.
 The clean air lasted but a moment.
-A sudden foul scent drifted in, like rotten fish.
+A sudden foul scent drifted in, like rotten Fish.
 The road curved and lining both sides were blooming Joshua Trees.
 Grimacing, I covered my nose as Josh started to chuckle.
 I rolled up my window, then glared at Josh.
 After a moment, he spat out the window, then rolled it up.

-“Might as well get used to bad smells, fish.”
+“Might as well get used to bad smells, Fish.”

 “I figure that’s what the gas masks are for.”